jayWaikato/Unsupervised_ML_on_Network_Traffic/Hierarchical-Clustering/README.md

 ## 🎯 Overview
 Hierarchical clustering builds nested clusters by merging or splitting them successively.
+In this demo, we apply hierarchical clustering to **network traffic data**—leveraging features like protocol type, byte counts, and flow duration—to uncover traffic patterns at multiple scales.
 👉 Use dendrograms to visualize cluster hierarchy.

 ## 📝 Brief Explanation
 Hierarchical clustering builds a tree of clusters (a dendrogram).
 There are two main approaches: